-Join Nate Mars for an in-depth discussion in this video Creating a Splice account and installing the desktop app, part of Up and Running with Splice.
+Join Nate Mars for an in-depth discussion in this video Creating a Splice account and installing the desktop app, part of Learning Splice.

 - To get started with Splice, you want to take a moment to sign up for a free account at splice.com.
 You'll also have the option to subscribe to Splice Sounds, if you're interested in browsing, auditioning, and downloading from their library of over 500,000 sounds.
 Let's sign up for an account together.
 First, we're going to create a username, then we're going to enter our artist name or full name, our email address, and a password.
 Next we're going to click to accept the Terms of Service, and then Sign Up.